SE-SalamAQuran/Image_comparison/README.md

 So I'm gonna trying solving this problem with Semantic Texton Forests, since it's the most efficient way to implement the solution.
 Also, STF combines Keypoints matching & decision trees.

+There are many python libraries that can be used to perform the task, these can be found in the requirements.txt file.